Otienokip/cybersecurity-portfolio/tryhackme-writeups/intro-to-cybersecurity.md

   ## Reflection
 This room helped build a foundational understanding of cybersecurity concepts.
 It highlighted how different types of attacks exploit vulnerabilities and reinforced the importance of layered security approaches in real-world systems.
+## Key Takeaways
+- Different cybersecurity roles and responsibilities
+- How incidents are handled in real environments
+- Importance of team structure in security operations